 Internationally, the World Wide Fund for Nature (WWF) is a critical partner whose expertise in engaging with sustainable corporate practices is of great value.

-There are three ways that the project will build on the China-Africa Forest Governance Learning Platform that IIED launched with partners in 2013:
+There are three ways that the project is building on the China-Africa Forest Governance Learning Platform:

-- Generate evidence: With in-country partners, we aim to generate reliable knowledge about the current status and trends of China-linked investments in the forests in the four African countries – focusing on forestry, mining, agriculture and infrastructure.
-We will also analyse relevant laws and regulations, incentives for companies to operate sustainably and legally, and the impacts of China-linked investments and trade on rural livelihoods
+- Generating evidence: With in-country partners, we are generating reliable knowledge about the current status and trends of China-linked investments in the forests in the four African countries – focusing on forestry, mining, agriculture and infrastructure.
+We are analysing relevant laws and regulations, incentives for companies to operate sustainably and legally, and the impacts of China-linked investments and trade on rural livelihoods

-- Strengthen capacity and dialogue: Without good dialogue in, and between, China and Africa, we cannot make real progress beyond the negative reporting by the media on China's investment in Africa.
-Therefore, this project will focus on building capacity among stakeholders – policymakers, private sector actors, researchers, practitioners and journalists – through national, regional and international dialogues, trainings and work exchanges
+- Strengthening capacity and dialogue: Without good dialogue in, and between, China and Africa, we cannot make real progress beyond the negative reporting by the media on China's investment in Africa.
+Therefore, this project is focusing on building capacity among stakeholders – policymakers, private sector actors, researchers, practitioners and journalists – through national, regional and international dialogues, trainings and work exchanges

-- Improve policy and investment practice: Through evidence, capacity building and dialogue, we aim to change specific policy and investment practices.
+- Improving policy and investment practice: Through evidence, capacity building and dialogue, we aim to change specific policy and investment practices.
 Some of the ways that we aim to do this include: